Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Reading 4 min.

-This 58th edition of the Sitges — International Fantastic Film Festival of Catalonia held its traditional Sitges FanPitch, a gathering that has been building bridges between creators of horror, science fiction, and/or fantasy audiovisual projects, and figures from the film and television industry for over a decade.
-This eleventh FanPitch selected projects including Grandmonster (Vegard Dahle), La forma animal (Sofia Esteve and Isa Luengo), La huida (Paul Urkijo), Umbra (William Miller) and Holi Womb (Anouk Whissell), as well as the stop motion serial Dolls (Joachim Hérissé, David Súkup, Von Dubravaya and Patrick Pass).
+This 58th edition of the Sitges — International Fantastic Film Festival of Catalonia held its now traditional Sitges FanPitch, an event that has been building bridges for over a decade between creators of horror, science fiction, and/or fantastic audiovisual projects on the one hand, and leading figures from the film and television industry on the other.
+For this eleventh FanPitch, the selected projects were Grandmonster (Vegard Dahle), La forma animal (Sofia Esteve and Isa Luengo), La huida (Paul Urkijo), Umbra (William Miller), and Holi Womb (Anouk Whissell), as well as the stop-motion series Dolls (Joachim Hérissé, David Súkup, Von Dubravaya, and Patrick Pass).

-The event featured a welcome from director Joe Dante (Gremlins, Piranha, The 'Burbs), godfather of this year's "Risas y Escalofríos" theme and the Festival's Honorary Grand Prize winner.
-"I got into film a long time ago, and the business itself has changed a lot, but what has remained the same is that it's still an art, and it's still expressive," Dante noted.
-The director emphasized the importance of creative passion and shared his perspective on how to pitch a project with the FanPitch participants: "The best thing you have to sell is yourself and your trust in what you do."
+The event featured a welcome speech by director Joe Dante (Gremlins, Piranha, The 'Burbs), Godfather of this year's “Laughter and Chills” theme and winner of the Festival's Grand Honorary Award.
+“I got into film a long time ago, and the business itself has changed a lot, but what has remained the same is the fact that it's still an art, and that it's still expressive,“ Dante remarked.
+The director emphasized the importance of creative passion and shared his insight on how to pitch a project with the FanPitch participants: “The best thing you have to sell is yourself, and your confidence in what you do.”

-The FanPitch, which included Spanish, Portuguese, British, American, Japanese, Mexican, and Colombian projects, created a meeting space for emerging projects, industry-leading companies, and creative figures.
-In the presentation sessions, representatives of the different projects were able to present their core ideas, as well as teasers, mood boards and reels, references, and already secured talent.
-Following the pitches, a gathering session was held in which, in a speed-date format, participants had a few minutes to meet with participating companies interested in their projects.
+Sitges FanPitch, which included Spanish, Portuguese, British, American, Japanese, Mexican, and Colombian projects, among other nationalities, created a meeting place for emerging projects, leading industry companies, and creative figures.
+During the presentation sessions, representatives from the different projects were able to present their central ideas, in addition to teasers, mood boards, reels, benchmarks, and already secured artists.
+Following the pitches, a series of meetings took place where, using a speed-date format, participants were given a few minutes to meet with participating companies interested in their projects.

-Among the projects presented were also Corpse, by Leah Shore, winner of the Girls just wanna have FAN: WomanInFan Short Teaser Creation Contest – Sitges Fanlab; Neo Forest by Keishi Kondo, which already features the iconic Eihi Shiina (Audition) in its cast; Mother of All Evil, a documentary invited by WomanInFan and focusing on female horror icons, directed by Heidi Honeycutt; Black Samphire, by British filmmaker Catherine Joy White; and The Still Man by Emily Greenwood, one of the finalists of the 2nd WomanInFan Fantastic Residency, among others.
+Also among the projects presented were Corpse, by Leah Shore, winner of the Girls Just Wanna Have FAN: IV WomanInFan Short Teaser Creation Contest – Sitges Fanlab; Neo Forest, by Keishi Kondo, which already boasts the iconic Eihi Shiina (Audition) in its cast; Mother of All Evil, a documentary invited by WomanInFan and focusing on female horror icons, directed by Heidi Honeycutt; Black Samphire, by British filmmaker Catherine Joy White; and The Still Man, by Emily Greenwood, one of the finalists in the 2nd WomanInFan Fantastic Residency, among others.

-In addition to the series winner, Dolls, the series presented were Asakku, by Alberto Heredia, a darkly humorous horror series with a heavy metal band at its center; La Ruleta, an anthology that mixes genres and styles; House of Synths, by Han Tang, a dystopian sci-fi series with a talent show at its core; and Awakened, by Oscar López, a procedural thriller about ethical dilemmas and the threat of social collapse.
+In addition to the winner, Dolls, the other series presented were Asakku, by Alberto Heredia, a dark comedy horror series revolving around a heavy metal band; La Ruleta, an anthology piece that blends genres and styles; House of Synths, by Han Tang, a dystopian sci-fi series focusing on a talent show; and Awakened, by Oscar López, a procedural thriller about ethical dilemmas and the threat of social collapse.

 Grandmonster